airbytehq/airbyte/docs/integrations/sources/google-ads.md

 If for any reason the request gets denied, let us know and we will be able to unblock you.

-## Understanding Google Ads Query Language
+#### Understanding Google Ads Query Language

 The Google Ads Query Language can query the Google Ads API.
 Check out [Google Ads Query Language](https://developers.google.com/google-ads/api/docs/query/overview)

+## Rate Limiting & Performance Considerations (Airbyte Open Source)

+This source is constrained by whatever API limits are set for the Google Ads that is used.
+You can read more about those limits in the [Google Developer docs](https://developers.google.com/google-ads/api/docs/best-practices/quotas).

 ## CHANGELOG